Marcus Dimanche

-Marcus Dray Dimanche (born 20 May 1998), is an Australian-born Mauritian footballer who currently played as a midfielder for the Preston Lions of the National Premier Leagues Victoria 2 and the Mauritius national football team.
+Marcus Dray Dimanche (born 20 May 1998) is a footballer who plays as a midfielder for the FC Bulleen Lions of the Victoria Premier League 1.
+Born in Australia, he represents the Mauritius national team.

 Club career

 Dimanche started his career with the Bentleigh Greens, having spent time with the Football Federation Australia-ran National Training Centre.
 He joined Melbourne City in 2014, and spent time with their youth ranks, before leaving at the end of the 2016 season.

 He joined fellow NPL Victoria 2 East side Richmond SC ahead of the 2017 season.

 International career

 At the youth level he played in the 2016 COSAFA U-20 Cup.

 Dimanche made his senior international debut in a qualification game for the 2017 Africa Cup of Nations, replacing Michael Bosqui in the 87th minute of a 0–1 loss to Mozambique.